SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 replying to you.
 If you come across me in the wild at a café then it's freebies --- always happy to chat when I have a coffee and sandwich to hand.)

+On the political praxis, I am resolutely against the Ted Kaczinski style of fighting technofascism.
+We can win battles with love and education, or grab a bit of Edward Frenkel.

 ### Possible Interference